-He invites us to a reciprocal rightful mindfulness.
+He invites us to reciprocal rightful mindfulness of the same.

 — I Chronicles16:14-16

 His covenant was not a matter to be taken lightly.
-His gift to us, if truly understood and appreciated, would and should naturally result in our lifting up freely the covenant in lavish generosity.
+If truly understood and appreciated, His gift to us would and should naturally result in our lifting up freely the covenant in lavish generosity.

 Anyone who has rejected Moses’ law dies without mercy on the testimony of two or three witnesses.
 Of how much worse punishment, do you suppose, will he be thought worthy who has trampled the Son of God underfoot, counted the blood of the covenant by which he was sanctified a common thing, and insulted the Spirit of grace?